Barcelona, Spain

 You have the options of the bus, metro and a taxi.
 Of course it will depend where you will be staying.
 By bus you have the options either taking A1 or A2 (just follow the signs at the airport).
 Usually is my favorite option, since you can already see some of the city.
 It takes approximately 40 minutes to the Pl.
 Catalunya, which is very centrally located and easy to go anywhere from there.
 I'd suggest to search on Google maps for the suggested route and transportation (according to the time).

-Where to stay?
 I do enjoy staying in Eixample neighborhood, which is very central located, tons of shops and restaurants around it.
-I also feel safe.
+I also feel quite safe in this area.
 I usually stay at the Renaissance Barcelona.
-I like their location, the staff is super nice and accommodating, and I can walk everywhere from there.
+I like their location, the staff is super nice and accommodating, and I can walk everywhere, visit most of the main sites from there.

 Barcelona has a lot to offer, so the suggestions below are the ones not to miss: